MADAC was founded in 2003, as a result of the NH Governor's Commision on Alcohol and Drug Abuse Prevention, Intervention, and Treatment.

 Eliezer (Eli) Rivera

 Sheriff Eli Rivera, is a retired Keene Police Lieutenant with more than 30 years of law enforcement experience.
 He has been an advocate for education, having served on the Keene school as board chair and a board member.
-His vision as a member of the MADAC Board of Director is to provide additional insight and perspective to the issues law enforcement is facing regarding alcohol and substance abuse and to increase MADAC’s overall impact in the prevention of these issues for our youth and young adults.
+His vision as a member of the MADAC Executive Committee is to provide additional insight and perspective to the issues law enforcement is facing regarding alcohol and substance misuse and to increase MADAC’s overall impact in the prevention of these issues for our youth and young adults.

 CITY OF KEENE COUNCILMAN/EXECUTIVE COMMITTEE MEMBER